C43 SPECIALTY LINES

 Abuse/Misuse: Of medication, alcohol, toxic substances, drugs.

-Impaired Driving, Speed, Endurance Contests: Expenses arising from
+Impaired Driving, Speed, Endurance Contests: Expenses arising from these not covered.

 Criminal Acts: Expenses arising from these not covered.